-Please note that all in-centre and outdoor EarlyON Child & Family Centre programs are cancelled due to the current COVID-19 restrictions.
-However, virtual programs are continuing and pre-registration is required for most programs.
+EarlyON Child & Family Centres in the District of Nipissing are returning to in-person programming!
 Check out what is available in your area by clicking on the locations below and viewing the program calendars!

 EarlyON Child and Family Centres in the Nipissing District provide parents and caregivers with a warm, welcoming and inclusive environment for children in the early years.
 It is our goal to provide families with access to high quality services and support them in their role as their children’s first teachers, enhance their well-being, and enrich their knowledge about early learning and development.
 EarlyON Centres are dedicated to supporting the relationships between families and their children by giving them a place where they can come together and engage in positive, meaningful experiences.

 We know that children are competent, capable, curious, and rich in potential, and that parents and caregivers are pivotal in helping their children reach their fullest potential.
 We believe in a family-centred, strength-based and holistic approach to children’s health and development, and we work collaboratively to ensure families are informed about, and connected to, other community services they may require.